 Last year, developer Ørsted achieved its highest operating profit to date, as measured by earnings before interest, taxes, depreciation, and amortization (EBITDA).
 This was largely due to significant gains from offshore wind asset sales.

 According to preliminary figures, Ørsted's EBITDA (including new partnership agreements) is expected to have increased by 7.8% to DKK 32.1 billion ($4.68 billion) compared to the same period the previous year.
-Of this, DKK 21.1 billion came from the sale of 50% of the Hornsea 2 and Borkum Riffgrund 3 projects in the and German parts of the North Sea, respectively.
+Of this, DKK 21.1 billion came from the sale of 50% of the Hornsea 2 and Borkum Riffgrund 3 projects in the UK and German parts of the North Sea, respectively.

 “In a year with unusual market conditions, not least the very volatile energy prices and a substantial increase in inflation, we're happy to achieve a record-high Ebitda for 2022 within our latest guidance and above our initial expectations for the year,” Ørsted chief executive Mads Nipper said.